Vzhukovskaya/Vzhukovskaya/README.md

 # Hi 👋
-I'm Valeriia, a passionate frontend developer 👨‍💻 highly motivated and dedicated to creating web applications.
+I'm Valeriia, a passionate frontend developer 👩🏻‍💻highly motivated and dedicated to creating web applications.

 🔭 Currently I'm working on React desktop/browser apps and systems
 🌱 Also I'm diving deep into learning TypeScript, NextJS and of course JS improvements